Notre Dame better in Texas, but loses again in semifinals

 The underthrown pass was intercepted by Christian Harris, and John Metchie had a 40-yard catch and run on the next play to set up a touchdown.

 On the next Irish possession, Book ended up in the medical tent after Barmore’s sack, replaced by freshman Drew Pyne.
-By the time Book got back into the game after the winningest quarterback in the school’s storied history missed the rest of that possession and the next one, the Irish trailed 31-7.
+By the time Book got back into the game after the winningest quarterback in the school’s storied history missed the rest of that possession, the Irish trailed 31-7.

-Book finished 27 of 39 for 229 yards with another 55 yards rushing and a 1-yard touchdown.
+Book, a graduate student who also lost the semifinal to Clemson two years ago, finished 27 of 39 for 229 yards with another 55 yards rushing and a 1-yard touchdown.
 Kyren Williams also had a 1-yard score.

+“It’s our goal to win a national championship and we didn’t do that,” Book said.
+“A lot of us are done.
+It’s up to these guys now.
+I trust them and I plan on them being back here and I’ll be watching.”

 Notre Dame gave up TD drives of 79, 97 and 84 yards on Alabama’s first three possessions, none of those marches lasting longer than 2:36.